coreinfrastructure/best-practices-badge/docs/assurance-case.md

   (e.g., to activate a local account), but those links go directly back to our site for that given purpose, and do not reveal information to anyone else.
+  You need to configure the MTA used to send email before you can use it.
-  We use SendGrid to send email, but we have specifically configured the [SendGrid X-SMTPAPI header to disable all of its trackers we know of](https://sendgrid.com/docs/ui/account-and-settings/tracking/), which are clicktrack, ganalytics, subscriptiontrack, and opentrack.
+  We used to use SendGrid to send email; we have specifically configured the [SendGrid X-SMTPAPI header to disable all of its trackers we know of](https://sendgrid.com/docs/ui/account-and-settings/tracking/), which are clicktrack, ganalytics, subscriptiontrack, and opentrack.
   For example, we have never used ganalytics, but by expressly disabling it,